seangupta1/Principles-of-Data-Science-Assignments/assignment_1/question_2/readme.md

 ## Project Overview
 This project provides exploratory data analysis on the StudentsPerformance Dataset.

+The final written analysis can be found in `report.pdf`.

 ## Dataset
 The raw dataset contains the following:
 - gender: (categorical) `'female'`, `'male'`